mattermost/mattermost-test-management/data/test-cases/plugins/github/general/Multi_Organization_Functionality.md

 1. Setup `GitHub` with Mattermost.
 2. Configure organizations in the `GitHub` plugin settings via the System Console.
-3. Run the slash command `/github subscriptions default owner/repo` for a repository thats not present in the org lock in any channel, DM, or GM.
+3. Run the slash command `/github subscriptions default owner/repo` for a repository that's not present in the org lock in any channel, DM, or GM.

 **Expected**